 Same as LOCAL_QUORUM

 To in-place resize a data centre click the Resize… button on the Cluster Details page for the corresponding data centre you wish to resize.

-The Resize Data Centre page lets you select the desired target node size from within the size class and specify the resize concurrency factor and notification options.
+The Resize Data Centre page lets you select the desired target node size and specify the resize concurrency factor and notification options.
 The difference in CPU core count, memory quota and total monthly price are listed on the page.

 The Concurrency Factor is a number, from 1 to the count of nodes in the largest rack, that specifies how many nodes may be resized at the same time.
 Instaclustr will only resize multiple nodes concurrently if they are located in the same rack.

 By default Instaclustr will send your accounts’ designated support contacts an email once the resize is complete.
 You may opt-out of this notification by deselecting the Notify this accounts’ designated support contacts on resize completion checkbox.